hsf-training/hsf-training-reana-webpage/_episodes/06-developing-parallel-workflows.md

 ~~~
 {: .source}

-We now can run the example on REANA in the usual way:
+We now can run this example on REANA in the usual way:

 ~~~
 $ reana-client run -w roofityadage -f reana-yadage.yaml